 Ambient Benchmarks for Air Toxics

 (1) Purpose.
 Ambient benchmarks are concentrations of air toxics that serve as goals in the Oregon Air Toxics Program.
 They are based on human health risk and hazard levels considering sensitive populations.
 Ambient benchmarks are not regulatory standards, but reference values by which air toxics problems can be identified, addressed and evaluated.
-The Department will use ambient benchmarks as indicated in these rules, to implement the Geographic, Source Category, and Safety Net Programs.
+DEQ will use ambient benchmarks as indicated in these rules, to implement the Geographic, Source Category, and Safety Net Programs.
 Ambient benchmarks set by the procedures described in this rule apply throughout Oregon, including that area within the jurisdiction of the Lane Regional Air Protection Agency.
-Ambient benchmarks are subject to public notice and comment before adoption by the Commission as administrative rules.
+Ambient benchmarks are subject to public notice and comment before adoption by EQC as administrative rules.

 (2) Establishing Ambient Benchmarks

-(a) The Department will consult with the ATSAC to prioritize air toxics for ambient benchmark development.
+(a) DEQ will consult with the ATSAC to prioritize air toxics for ambient benchmark development.
 Highest priority air toxics are those that pose the greatest risk to public health.

-(b) To prioritize air toxics, the Department will apply the criteria described in OAR 340-246-0090(2)(c) to modeling, monitoring, and emissions inventory data.
+(b) To prioritize air toxics, DEQ will apply the criteria described in OAR 340-246-0090(2)(c) to modeling, monitoring, and emissions inventory data.

 (c) Ambient benchmark prioritization criteria will include at least the following: